amittauro/CV/README.md

 ## Hobbies

-- Grade 7 Piano
+- I am grade 7 pianist and love to play piano in my free time.
-- Level 1 Tennis Coach
+- I also love playing Tennis and have a Level 1 coaching qualification.